Workmen's Compensation Act 1906

-The Workmen's Compensation Act 1906 was an Act of the Parliament of the United Kingdom which deals with the right of working people for compensation for personal injury.
-The Act expanded the scheme created by the Workmen's Compensation Act 1897.
+The Workmen's Compensation Act 1906 (6 Edw.
+7. c.
+58) was an act of the Parliament of the United Kingdom which deals with the right of working people for compensation for personal injury.
+The act expanded the scheme created by the Workmen's Compensation Act 1897 (60 & 61 Vict. c.
+37).

 It fixes the compensation that a workman may recover from an employer in case of accident giving to a workman, except in certain cases of "serious and wilful misconduct", a right against his employer to a certain compensation on the mere occurrence of an accident where the common law gives the right only for negligence of the employer.